How to Dispose of Biodegradable Packing Peanuts

 Ultimately, it is up to you to decide whether biodegradable packing peanuts are a worthy investment for you.

 Rest assured of one thing though – they are not the only sustainable option out there.
-Available alternatives include mushroom packaging, unbuttered popcorn, and sphagnum peat moss.
+Available alternatives include mushroom packaging and unbuttered popcorn.
 As long as you choose the one that is best suited to your needs, you should be fine.